ssm-lang/sslang/CONTRIBUTING.md

 - [Brittany][brittany]: formatter (optional)
 - [Hlint][hlint]: linter (optional)

 This section will guide you through setting up your development environment with these tools.

-We assume that development will take place in a UNIX-like environment (i.e., macOS, WSL, or some kind of Linux distro).
-Development in Windows is probably possible but unsupported.
+-   We assume that development will take place in a UNIX-like environment (i.e., macOS, WSL, or some Linux distribution) running on x86_64 architecture.
+-   Development on Apple Silicon (M1/M2) is supported, provided you use [Rosetta 2][rosetta2] for x86_64 emulation.
+-   Development in Windows is probably possible but unsupported.

 [haskell]: https://www.haskell.org/
 [ghc]: https://www.haskell.org/ghc/